 I completed the below paper in September 2019 for my Honours degree in History at the University of Melbourne.
 The assessment task was to design a thematic exhibition - with a range of artefacts and accompanying descriptions - centred on an aspect of the course ‘The Long History of Globalisation’.
-I chose the fascinating topic of ‘The Silk Road’, inspired by this fascinating journal article by Kodadad Rezakhani, which argued for a more expansive and inclusive understanding of global trade and interconnectivity.
+I chose the topic of ‘The Silk Road’, inspired by this fascinating journal article by Kodadad Rezakhani, which argued for a more expansive and inclusive understanding of global trade and interconnectivity.

 What could a combination of the First Edition of Encyclopaedia Britannica, a photo of a Chinese Terracotta Warrior, a Persian carpet, an Islamic-Iberian silk fragment, and an indigenous-Australian bark painting possibly have to do with one another, let alone the history of globalization?